 To enter Advanced mode from Quickstart, press the MAIN MENU shortcut button, select OPTIONS and then ADVANCED.
 Then press the DETECT shortcut button to display the Advanced Smartfind screen.
-Pressing DETECT will switch between Smartfind, Digital, Learn and Edit displays.

-If you operated in Advanced mode last time you used the Explorer II, the detector will remember this.
+If you operated in Advanced mode last time you used the Explorer. the detector will remember this.
 To enter the Advanced mode when first switching on, press and quickly release the POWER shortcut button.

-Any time you want to move from Advanced mode to Quickstart just select the MAIN MENU shortcut button, OPTIONS and then select QUICK.
-Pressing the DETECT shortcut button will return you to Quickstart's Smartfind screen.
+Any time you want to move from Advanced mode to Quickstart just select the MAIN MENU shortcut button.
+OPTIONS and then select QUICK.
+Pressing the DETECT shortcut button will return you to Ouickstart's Smartfind screen.